Builder Design Pattern

 Key Takeaway

 • Builder pattern allows us to separate two different responsibilities: the order of construction steps (the recipe), and the ingredients used in each step.
-We can use the same construction process (provided by the HeadChef) to create different representations of our object (the Pizza).
+In other words, we can use the same construction process (provided by the HeadChef) to create different representations of our object (the Pizza).

-• The Cook interface hides the details of the construction process from the consumer.
-This means that the consumer needs to associate a specific Cook through the HeadChef (by ordering a specific pizza) to get their order ready.
+• The Cook interface hides the details of the construction process from the client.
+This means that the client needs to associate a specific Cook through the HeadChef to get their order ready.

 • Adding new types of Cooks is easy because we just need to create a new subclass of Cook and implement it.
-In contrast, the previous approach required changing the existing consumer code.
+In contrast, the previous approach required changing the existing client code.

 public class HeadChef {